SwatiShirke/Quadrotor-Trajectory-Control/README.md

 This repository contains a MATLAB implementation of quadrotor trajectory control using a **cascaded PD controller**.
 The control strategy includes:
 - An **outer position control loop** to manage the quadrotor's spatial position.
-- An **inner PID control loop** for attitude stabilization and precise orientation adjustments.
+- An **inner PD control loop** for attitude stabilization and precise orientation adjustments.

 The cascaded control approach ensures that the quadrotor can achieve stable flight dynamics while following a desired trajectory.

 ## Project Features

-- **Cascaded Controllers**: The outer PD controller handles position control, while the inner PID controller manages attitude and orientation.
+- **Cascaded Controllers**: The outer PD controller handles position control, while the inner PD controller manages attitude and orientation.
 - **Trajectory Following**: The control system is capable of following complex trajectories in 3D space.
 - **Data Visualization**: Simulation results include trajectory graphs and response plots to visualize quadrotor performance.